phusion/passenger/ext/common/ApplicationPool2/README.md

    further divided into the following classes, each of which contain the core code managing its respective domain:
    * SuperGroup
+     A logical collection of different applications.
+Can contain one or more Groups.
+In the current version of Phusion Passenger, a SuperGroup only contains exactly 1 Group.
    * Group
+     Represents an application and can contains multiple processes, all belonging to the same application.
    * Process
+     Represents an OS process; an instance of a certain application.
 A process may have multiple server sockets on which it listens.
 This is represented by the `Socket` class:
      * Socket

  * Spawner